SNAP Benefits in Iowa: How to Apply and Qualify

 EBT Deposit Schedule in Iowa

-Iowa deposits SNAP benefits over the first 10 days of each month.
-Your payment date is determined by the first letter of your last name.
-Knowing your specific day helps you budget and plan your shopping.
+In Iowa, SNAP benefits are deposited in the first ten days of the month.
+Your specific date is based on the first letter of your last name, which helps you plan your grocery budget.

-You can find your specific payment date in our detailed Iowa deposit schedule.
+You can find your specific payment date in our Iowa deposit schedule guide.

 See Iowa EBT deposit schedule for 2025